Lee Hawkins (journalist)

-Lee Hawkins Jr. is an American journalist and musician.
+Lee Hawkins Jr. is an American journalist, author and musician who worked nearly 19 years at The Wall Street Journal as a reporter, editor and on-camera journalist.
+There, and as an independent reporter and author since 2022, Hawkins has examined the intergenerational effects of violence, trauma and resilience on Black American families and other families.

 Early life

 Hawkins grew up in Maplewood, Minnesota.
 His father, Lee Hawkins, Sr., is an Alabama native.
 Hawkins attended the University of Wisconsin–Madison, graduating with a degree in political science.

 Journalism career

 Hawkins began his career as a business reporter for the Milwaukee Journal Sentinel and the Wisconsin State Journal.

+He was a reporter and news editor for The Wall Street Journal from June 2003 to March 2022, covering education, the auto industry and other assignments.
+In 2002 he was one of the lead reporters on a WSJ team that chronicled the Tulsa Massacre of 1921.
+The team's work was named a finalist for a Pulitzer Prize.

-Hawkins is a reporter and news editor for The Wall Street Journal.
-Since 2011 he has also done on-camera interviews for the WSJ website and their sister site WSJ Live.
+Hawkins did on-camera interviews for the WSJ website and its sister site WSJ Live.
 He has interviewed celebrities from the business, sports and entertainment worlds, in many cases for a series of segments titled The Business of Celebrity w/ Lee Hawkins.

-He is also a regular guest on Fox Business Network.
+He is a regular guest on Fox Business Network.

+His critically acclaimed 2024 book, I Am Nobody's Slave: How Uncovering My Family's History Set Me Free (Amistad) traced 400 years of his Black American family's history from slavery, Jim Crow apartheid and the intergenerational trauma that followed.